 THIS DATE IN HISTORY: Feb.
 2

-Turnbull scores two goals against Ed Giacomin and three against Jim Rutherford, becoming the first player in NHL history to score five goals in five shots.
+Turnbull scores two goals against Ed Giacomin and three against Jim Rutherford, becoming the first player in NHL history to score five goals on five shots.

 "It was one of those nights where things happened to click," Turnbull says after scoring two goals in the second period and three in the third.

-1918: Joe Malone scores five goals in the Montreal Canadiens' 11-2 win against Toronto.
-Malone extends his goal-scoring streak to 13 games, beginning with NHL's opening night on Dec.
-19, 1917, scoring 34 goals in that stretch.
+1918: Joe Malone scores five goals in the Montreal Canadiens' 11-2 win against Toronto to extend his goal-scoring streak to 13 games, beginning with NHL's opening night on Dec.
+19, 1917.
+Malone scores 34 goals in the 13 games.

-1974: Bobby Clarke has six points, including his second NHL hat trick, Ross Lonsberry scores three goals and Simon Nolet scores a goal and has four assists in the Philadelphia Flyers' 12-2 win against Detroit at the Spectrum.
+1974: Bobby Clarke has six points, including his second NHL hat trick, Ross Lonsberry scores three goals and Simon Nolet has a goal and four assists in the Philadelphia Flyers' 12-2 win against Detroit at the Spectrum.
 It's the first double hat trick in Flyers' history.

 Video: Bobby Clarke led Flyers to back-to-back Stanley Cups

 1980: Phil Esposito of the New York Rangers becomes the second player in NHL history to score 700 goals when he gets Nos.
-699 and 700 in the Rangers' 6-3 victory against the Washington Capitals in Landover, Maryland.
-He scores No. 699 with a second-period goal past Wayne Stephenson, then joins Gordie Howe in the NHL's 700-goal club early in the third period by taking a pass from Don Maloney and beating Stephenson with a wrist shot.
+699 and 700 in a 6-3 victory against the Washington Capitals in Landover, Maryland.
+He scores No. 699 in the second period, then joins Gordie Howe in the NHL's 700-goal club early in the third period by taking a pass from Don Maloney and beating Wayne Stephenson with a wrist shot.

 1989: The Pittsburgh Penguins end a 42-game winless streak at the Spectrum by defeating the Flyers 5-3.
 It's Pittsburgh's first win in Philadelphia since Jan.
 20, 1974; the Penguins lose 39 games and tie three between wins at the Spectrum.

-2011: Forward Johan Franzen scores five goals in Detroit's 7-5 victory against the Ottawa Senators at Scotiabank Place.
+2011: Johan Franzen scores five goals in Detroit's 7-5 victory against the Ottawa Senators at Scotiabank Place.
 Franzen becomes the first Detroit player to score five goals in a game since Sergei Fedorov on Dec.
 26, 1996.
-No NHL player has scored five goals in a game again until Patrik Laine of the Winnipeg Jets on Nov.
+No NHL player scores five goals in a game again until Patrik Laine of the Winnipeg Jets on Nov.
 24, 2018.